SimonHarte/SpartanGrid/README.md

 The mixin `.grid-core()` generates all base classes and styles which are needed for every grid setup and can be executed once.

-You can then call `.grid-unlock()` which will unlock all grid variables and mixins in the current less scope which will be used by `.grid-generate` to generate the setup specifc classes.
+You can then call `.grid-unlock()` which will unlock all grid variables and mixins in the current [less scope](http://lesscss.org/features/#features-overview-feature-scope), these will be used by `.grid-generate` to generate the setup specific classes.

 This means you can call `.grid-unlock()` and `.grid-generate()` **inside media queries** and thus generate different **grid setups for different viewports**!